ndbroadbent/ndbroadbent.github.io/content/posts/2021-12-05-how-docker-saved-my-blog.md

 ---

 I'm very happy with this workaround.
 Now I'm back in business, and I can update or write new blog posts to my heart's content.
 This new Docker-based setup should last me for the next few decades, if not longer.
+I still love how Hugo is super fast and generates my entire blog in about 6 seconds (even version `0.21`!)
 I'm in no hurry to switch to anything else.

 [^1]: A [static site generator](https://www.cloudflare.com/learning/performance/static-site-generator/) converts a folder full of Markdown files into a plain HTML/CSS website that you can host for free on [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).
 [^2]: I think it's generally much easier to get older Linux packages running, especially when it's a single Go binary with no dependencies.
 I wish it was this easy on Mac!